Pulmonary hypertension

 • Swelling in the ankles, legs and belly area.

-Shortness of breath is the most common symptom of pulmonary hypertension.
-But it may be caused by other health conditions such as asthma.
-See a health care professional for an accurate diagnosis.
+These symptoms may be caused by many other health conditions.
+See a healthcare professional for an accurate diagnosis.

 Causes

-But changes in the cells that line the lung arteries can cause the artery walls to become narrow, stiff, swollen and thick.
-These changes may slow down or stop blood flow through the lungs, causing pulmonary hypertension.
+Pulmonary hypertension is caused by changes in the cells that line the lung arteries.
+The changes can make the artery walls narrow, stiff, swollen and thick.
+It gets harder for blood to flow through the lungs.

-Pulmonary hypertension is classified into five groups, depending on the cause.
+Pulmonary hypertension is sorted into five groups, depending on the cause.

 Group 1: Pulmonary arterial hypertension (PAH)